Tag: hojari frankincense

 • Skin and antioxidant support: Traditional lore also credits frankincense with skin-healing properties.
 While primarily topical, sipping the infusion may still offer antioxidants and anti-inflammatory compounds that support healthy skin from within.
 (Some sources claim improved skin tone and healing with regular intake (Benefits and harms of drinking frankincense water on an empty stomach), though more human studies are needed.)

-Overall, drinking frankincense water brings many of the same benefits seen with frankincense supplements – but in a mild, natural form.
+Overall, drinking frankincense water may bring many of the same benefits seen with frankincense supplements – but in a mild, natural form.
 Multiple scientific reviews highlight boswellic acid as a “good anti-inflammatory” (Boswellia: What it is, uses, benefits, and side effects), and ongoing trials (e.g. at MUSC Hollings Cancer Center) even explore anti-cancer effects of Boswellia extracts.
 While it’s not a cure-all, the evidence strongly supports frankincense water as a gentle, helpful addition to a health regimen.

 Truth #4: Risks and Precautions